 The UK is known internationally for ensuring that none of its citizens falls through the safety net and into abject poverty.
 The UK achieves this aim by using the welfare system to ensure that all citizens who need financial assistance are taken care of.
 One of the ways in which the welfare system works in the UK to help people is with disability payments.
 In this article, we will look at disability benefits for those living in the UK and help to establish who is eligible for them and how they can be claimed.

-The UK's Disability Living Allowance benefit is split into two seperate areas: the care component and the mobility component.
+The UK's Disability Living Allowance benefit is split into two separate areas: the care component and the mobility component.
 The care component is for people who need help with basic things like getting washed and dressed, they can't communicate their needs, they are a danger to themselves or are on dialysis.
 There are three levels of the care component of Disability Living Allowance that reflect the level of need.
 The mobility component of Disability Living Allowance is for people who struggle to walk, this covers a large variety of conditions and this is also reflected by two different levels of benefit.

 Moving forward, the UK has decided to change the current system from Disability Living Allowance to PIP (Personal Independence Payment).
 All new claims will be for the new benefit and you can no longer apply for Disability Living Allowance.
-The new options are: the daily living part and the mobility part, the rates have been changed slightly, as has the way in which assessment is carried out.
+The new options are the daily living part and the mobility part, the rates have been changed slightly, as has the way in which assessment is carried out.
 Both of the components of PIP have only two levels of payment.